chr1Sc0/mpnotes/02_Applications.md

 Once the application is created, a random API Key is generated to uniquely identify the application.

 ### Javascript Snippet

+#### HTML5 Web Applications
-The Javascript code snippet needs to be copied and instrument the page in the \<header> tag of the HTML documents of the web application to monitor.
+The boomerang javascript code snippet needs to be copied and instrument the page in the \<header> tag of the HTML documents of the web application to monitor.

 The snippet basically creates a hidden iframe and calls a function that loads the boomerang library from mpulse site, adds the js to the iframe HTML and then fires the anonymous function "()" when the "onload" event triggers: